Can I Eat Expired Egg Whites Fresh Raw?

 What are the food safety risks?

 Egg Whites Fresh Raw can pose a risk of Salmonella contamination, a common foodborne pathogen associated with raw eggs.
-To prevent illness, it is crucial to cook egg whites thoroughly to an internal temperature of 160°F (71°C) to kill any harmful bacteria.
+To reduce the risk of foodborne illness, it is crucial to cook egg whites thoroughly to an internal temperature of 160°F (71°C) to kill any harmful bacteria.
 High-risk scenarios include leaving raw egg whites at room temperature for an extended period and consuming undercooked or raw egg whites, especially for vulnerable populations like pregnant women, young children, and individuals with weakened immune systems.

 What are some pro storage tips?